casualsnek/cassowary/README.md

 # 5. How can i help ?
 - Improve the README.md
 - Report bugs or submit patches
-- Maybe video instructions for new users, or add screenshots with the setup instructions
 - Maybe donate so i can spend some more time maintaining it !